MIHIRAJA-KURUPPU/MIHIRAJA-KURUPPU-workout-management-app-kunernetes/README.md

-# Setting Up Minikube with PostgreSQL and Web Application
+# Deploying Web Application with Kubernetes using Minikube

 This guide provides instructions for setting up a Kubernetes cluster using Minikube, deploying PostgreSQL with persistent storage, and workout management web application.